gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 bp securekernel!IumInvokeSecureService
 ```

 4. After bp was triggered, execute .reload command.
-In WinDBG Preview you need press Ctrl+Alt+V for enabling verbose mode (no chance to enable it from cmd line - Dbg.Shell.X doesn't get additional parameters, when it launching in EXDi mode).
+In WinDBG with modern UI you need press Ctrl+Alt+V for enabling verbose mode (you can't to enable it from cmd line - Dbg.Shell.X doesn't get additional parameters, when it launching in EXDi mode).
 Search images load addresses in pattern:

 ```